-We strongly recommend that you use clip less pedals (provided with every Catrike).
+We strongly recommend that you use clip less pedals.
 They're not only safer; they're far more convenient and comfortable than using plain pedals.

 The left pedal is reverse threaded.
 Make sure you don't try to install the pedals backwards, or you might strip the crank threads.
 Your pedals will be clearly marked so you can tell which is which.